kapowaz/kap-legends/docs/README.md

 * `Hiragana JIS Kit` — Hiragana sublegend alpha keys, with additional modifiers and short spacebars to support JIS layouts.

-Each of these kit diagrams can be found (on a separate artboard) within the file [Default Kits.pdf][default-kits].
 Note that some of these kits are based on newer keycaps which are subject to manufacturing.
 Check with Keyreative to make sure the keys you want to use are available for production.

 ### Colors